 Rothenburg ob der Tauber is an old medieval town in the Franconian region of Bavaria, on a hill overlooking the River Tauber.
 Rothenburg is known for its well-preserved historic center that gives it a fairytale look.
 Particularly, the Langemarkt and Rathausplatz offer incredible views of the town and river below.

-The city also has a lot to offer when it comes to food.
+The city also has a lot to offer when it comes to German food.
 It has more than a hundred restaurants, pubs, bakeries, and cafes.
 One of the best things to do here is a food and walking tour.

 Nuremberg is a beautiful city with plenty of medieval and Gothic architecture.
 The city was the unofficial capital of the Holy Roman Empire.
 It is also associated with the Nazis.
 On the rally ground, there is a museum exhibiting the Nazi regime and history.
 You can take a guided tour of Nazi Party Rally Grounds and visit Nuremberg Congress Hall and Luitpold Arena.

 Nuremberg has eye-appealing landmarks and streets that will take you to another world.
 The cobblestone street has mesmerizing scenes.
 You can also take a leisurely walk alongside the river Pegnitz and see old-fashioned bridges.

 Nuremberg is also the birthplace of the toy industry in Germany.
 If you want to buy toys, attend Spielwarenmesse Toy Fair, which takes place every year in Nuremberg.